mike-gimelfarb/meadery/README.md

 Rules:
 - One instruction per non-empty line: `<ingredient>=<quantity>`
+- `<ingredient>` must be a valid fermentable, fruit, fruit juice, acid or base.
-- Quantities: fermentables and whole fruit are in grams; fruit juice is in milliliters.
+- Quantities: fermentables, whole fruit, acids and bases are in grams; fruit juice is in milliliters.
 - Fruit juice lines use the form `<fruit> juice=<ml>` (example: `blueberry juice=500`).
 - `water` may be specified as a fermentable (grams; 1 g = 1 mL).
 - Lines beginning with `#` or blank lines are ignored.